 During the interview you will be told of all the responsibilities you will have as a tenant.

 After the interview and completion of the credit check and referencing we will then arrange a date for you to sign the Tenancy Agreement.
-You will be asked to pay the deposit and the first months rent in advance (cash or bankers draft).
+You will be asked to pay the deposit and the first months rent in advance.
 On receipt of this you will be handed the keys to your new home!
 Your deposit will be registered with The Tenancy Deposit Scheme.
 This is a mandatory government backed scheme protecting the Tenant and Landlord.

 This means the landlord uses Barbers to manage the lease.
 In some cases the tenant may never meet or speak to his/her landlord and will soley deal with the Letting Agent.